funkhaus/wordpress-theme-boilerplate/README.md

 ```

 ### PHP
-For when inside function.php for example.
+When inside function.php for example.
 4 space tabs.
 New lines for everything.
 Single quotes for parameters.
 New lines for opening and closing of PHP (if required).
 Use [output buffering](http://stackoverflow.com/a/4402045/503546) for anything major that needs to be returned, rather than concatenating a string (so never do `$output .= '<div class="example">Something</div>'`).

 ```php
 /*